geosolutions-it/MapStore2/docs/developer-guide/developing.md

 ### Start Debugging with eclipse

 * Start Eclipse and open **Run --> Debug Configurations**
-* Create a new Remote Java Application selecting the project "mapstore-web" setting:
+* Create a new Remote Java Application selecting the project "mapstore-product" setting:
   * host localhost
   * port 4000
   * Click on *Debug*